 The reality is that many criminal cases are resolved before the case goes to trial.
 Your lawyer will work as your advocate, attempting to secure reduced charges or the dismissal of charges in your case.
 Your attorney may also be successful in securing a favorable plea agreement, although it’s always up to the client to decide if they wish to resolve the case in this manner.

 In other cases, we may proceed to trial.
-Each client’s case is unique, but your defense attorney will keep you involved and informed throughout the legal proceedings.
+Each client’s case is unique, but your defense attorney will keep you informed and involved throughout the legal proceedings.
 In addition to defending your case, it’s our objective to protect your rights, your future, and your freedom.

 Work With a Top King County Criminal Defense Lawyer to Handle Your Case

-The firm’s founder, Attorney Kevin Trombold, has over 20 years in practice.
+The firm’s founder, Attorney Kevin Trombold, has more than 20 years in practice.
 He has assembled a world-class legal team that is ready to work hard to defend you and your freedom.
 So don’t trust your future to just anyone; turn to one of King County’s premier law firms.

-If you’re ready to discuss your case in a confidential consultation session, contact The Law Offices of Kevin Trombold, LLC at 206-382-9200.
+If you’d like to go over your case in a confidential and free consultation session, call The Law Offices of Kevin Trombold, LLC at 206-382-9200.

 Kevin Trombold is and excellent attorney.
 I found him easy to work with, responsive and friendly.
 He took time to understand my case and to get to know me as a person.
 I felt that he personally cared about my case and he was always quick to respond to my questions and concerns.
 I am more than satisfied with the results of my case. 🙂